This page was updated on 23 May 2022. To view changes, please see page updates

-- the Three Houses tool (completed with the parent about their worries and what their dreams are for the child’s placement)
+- The Three Houses Tool (completed with the parent about their worries and what their dreams are for the child’s care arrangement)

 - parents and extended family members actively participating in the child’s daily activities such as schooling and doctors’ visits